 - User activation indicates the percentage of those customers who actually use your product and already performed a valuable action: run a trial period, sent the first message, etc.

-- User activation takes second place in the funnel of AARRR pirate metrics (acquisition, activation, retention, referral, and revenue).
+- Customer activation takes second place in the funnel of AARRR pirate metrics (acquisition, activation, retention, referral, and revenue).
 But it should go first for you as an app marketer / product manager since user activation has the greatest impact on MRR and contributes to the company’s North Star.

 - To measure user activation: 1) define which actions different personas should perform to get activated; 2) divide customers into segments; 3) calculate the user activation rate by using a formula: the number of users who performed the necessary actions, divided by the total number of new users.